-Aetna considers canes and crutches medically necessary durable medical equipment (DME) for members with conditions causing impaired ambulation, and there is a potential for ambulation.
+Aetna considers canes, quad canes, and crutches medically necessary durable medical equipment (DME) for members with conditions causing impaired ambulation, and there is a potential for ambulation.

 Aetna considers a standard walker and related accessories medically necessary DME if both of the following criteria are met:

 A standard walker may include wheels and glide-type brakes.
 A wheeled walker is one with 2, 3, or 4 wheels.
 The wheels may be fixed or swivel.
 It may be fixed height or adjustable height.
 It may or may not include glide-type brakes (or equivalent).

 A glide-type brake consists of a spring mechanism (or equivalent), which raises the leg post of the walker off the ground when the member is not pushing down on the frame.